mariamkhmahran/nasdaq/README.md

   - Explore Screen:

-       *Explore a list of all stocks listed in Nasdaq exchange. click on any of the stocks for further details.*
+       *Explore a list of all stocks listed in Nasdaq exchange.
+Click on any of the stocks for further details.*

   - Details Screen: